APPLICATIONS AND FEES

 What is the certification fee?

-The Whole30 Coaching Certification fee is $1,000, due only after you are accepted into the program.
+The Whole30 Coaching Certification fee is $1,000, due 30 days after being accepted into the program.
 There is also a nominal $150 annual fee to maintain your certification and placement on our website.
 (See “CEUs” below.)

 Are there discounts available?